 Deliberate or not, the song came to soundtrack the smoke sessions of teens everywhere and simultaneously is the kind of anthem that will have everyone in the room knowing the words, regardless of location.

-There’s something so sobering literally and figuratively about partying to ‘Swimming Pools’ then remembering it’s about the perils of alcohol addiction.
+Literally and figuratively speaking, there’s something so sobering about partying to ‘Swimming Pools’ before the inevitable reminder that it’s about the perils of alcohol addiction.

 Obviously, this was the approach Kendrick wanted to take and it certainly makes for a compelling and thought-provoking effort.
 There’s something weirdly immersive about the self-defeatist attitude throughout the cut that lends itself to becoming the sad banger you drink Henny to.

 “What better way to make something universal than to speak about drinking?
 I’m coming from a household where you had to make a decision—you were either a casual drinker or you were a drunk.
 That’s what that record is really about, me experiencing that as a kid and making my own decisions.”Kendrick Lamar – Complex

 A through line to much of K. Dot’s recent work is his disdain for posturing – more specifically, the social media kind.
 He really has a knack for one liners that bury their way into your brain and there’s few more memorable than “I don’t do it for the gram, I do it for Comptonnnnn”.
 Where others would sound preachy, Kendrick is able to command open ears and for an artist who has more money and influence than we can ever dream of he sure can make his problems sound relatable.

 “I Don’t do it for the gram I do it for Comptonnnnn”Kendrick Lamar – Element